certainly true of Matthew Lewis.

 I would like to thank Matthew for writing, at very short notice, this guest blog and supplying me with the above photographs.

-Matthew's latest book, The Survival of the Princes in the Tower: Murder, Mystery and Myth was published in September.
+Matthew's latest book on Richard III - Richard III (Fact and Fictions) was published in 2019.
+He is also the author of a book on Henry III and another on the reign of Stephen and Matilda.
 Matthew also has a website, runs a blog and as previously mentioned can be found on Twitter.